cyverse-archive/JEX/README.markdown

 Input
 -----
-The JEX has a single endpoint, "/", which takes JSON in the following format (keep in mind this is simplistic):
+The JEX's "/" endpoint takes JSON in the following format (keep in mind this is simplistic):

     {
         "execution_target" : "condor",